 - Duplicate bond certificate can be issued in case the original policy document is lost

-Q. Do I get any tax benefits in this plan?
+Q1.
+Do I get any tax benefit under this plan?

-A. Yes, all the premiums paid towards this plan are exempted from tax as per the Section 80C of Income Tax Act, 1961.
+Yes, all the premiums paid towards this plan are exempted from tax as per Section 80C of the Income Tax Act, 1961.

-A. No. As per the policy rules, employees of private sector are not eligible for Postal Child Plan.
+No. As per the policy rules, employees of private sector are not eligible for Postal Life Insurance Child Plan.

-Q. What is the bonus that I can avail in Bal Jeevan Bima?
+Q3.
+What is the bonus offered under Bal Jeevan Bima?

-A. Bal Jeevan Bima, i.e. Postal Child Plan gives the same bonus that ir forwards for its endowment policy.
-For every Rs.1000of Sum Assured, there is a fixed bonus equalling to Rs.58.
+PLI child plan Bal Jeevan Bima gives the same bonus that if provides for its endowment policy.
+For every Rs.1,000 of the Sum Assured, there is a fixed bonus of Rs.
+58.

-A. No. There is no need of any medical tests to be submitted although it is imperative that the child is in a healthy state.
+No, no medical test report needs to be submitted, though it is imperative that the child is in a healthy state.

 Q5.
 Can you make the premium payment online for this child plan?